Duckyduck246/chest-forensics-mod-26.1/README.md

 **HOW TO USE THE COMMANDS:**
 /chestforensics export - exports all the current world's stored container data
-/chestforensics reset - resets all the current world's stored container data
+/chestforensics reset (tags) - resets the current world's stored container data with a certain tag (all = all the world's data)
 /chestforensics debuglogmode (logmode) - sets the debug log mode:
 0 - No Logging
 1 - Errors Only (default)